quote

 There is no standard gas rate in Australia.
 That means the rate you pay for your household gas depends on where you live and the deal you’re on.

-• Regularly comparing gas providers can help you find the cheapest gas rate that’s currently available to you.
+Regularly comparing gas providers can help you find the cheapest gas rate that’s currently available to you.

-• ut it’s not just about the gas rate.
+It’s not just about the gas rate.
 Consider and compare all the factors – like discounts, incentives, and cash-back credits – that impact how much you pay for gas.

-• The experts at Compare Club can help you conduct a gas supplier comparison to make sure you’re not overpaying for your household gas.
+The experts at Compare Club can help you conduct a gas supplier comparison to make sure you’re not overpaying for your household gas.

-Gas comparison: What you can compare
+What you can compare with gas providers

-Aussie households spend an average of $231 per quarter on gas1.
+Aussie households spend an average of $231 per quarter on gas.
 That’s about $77 per month, or around $924 per year.
 However, the cost of gas varies widely depending on where you live and the retail plan you’re on.
 Fortunately, most Australians are free to compare gas, energy and solar providers to find the plan that’s the best fit for your budget.

 The household gas market in Australia is highly competitive.
 That means a number of gas retailers offer various gas plans, discounts, and incentives to attract customers.
 Conducting a regular gas price comparison can help you make sure you’re not overpaying for your household gas.
 It’s also a great way to take advantage of discounts some gas providers offer if you switch to them.

-Gas comparison: Why compare with us?
+Why compare with us?

 The experts at Compare Club make it fast, easy, and simple to conduct a gas bill comparison.
 We compare Australia’s major gas and energy providers – and a bunch of smaller ones – to help you find the cheapest gas rates available to you.
 And if you decide to switch to a new gas or energy provider, we’ll look after the paperwork with no hidden fees or extra cost to you.

-Gas comparison: Available rebates
+Available rebates

 Gas suppliers offer a huge range of special rebates to attract new customers.
 For example, some offer cash-back deals when you connect.
 Others might offer a rebate when you install a new natural gas hot water system or ducted gas heating.
 Depending on where you live, your state government may also offer gas rebates for concession card holders.
 For example, the NSW Gas Rebate is $110 per eligible household, per financial year2.
 Get in touch with the experts at Compare Club to find out if you’re eligible for any gas discounts or rebates.

-Gas Comparison: Key terms
+Key terms

-• Supply charge (also known as daily charge): A fixed daily fee on a gas bill for maintaining the connection to the gas network.
+Supply charge (also known as daily charge): A fixed daily fee on a gas bill for maintaining the connection to the gas network.
 This covers the cost of infrastructure and administration, regardless of how much gas is used.

-• Usage charge (also known as consumption charge): The cost based on the amount of gas consumed, typically measured in megajoules (MJ) or cubic metres (m³).
+Usage charge (also known as consumption charge): The cost based on the amount of gas consumed, typically measured in megajoules (MJ) or cubic metres (m³).
 This charge varies with the volume of gas used.

-• Gas retailer: The company that sells gas to consumers, manages billing, and provides customer service.
+Gas retailer: The company that sells gas to consumers, manages billing, and provides customer service.

-• Gas distributor: The company responsible for transporting gas through pipelines from the source to households.
+Gas distributor: The company responsible for transporting gas through pipelines from the source to households.
 They may also handle infrastructure maintenance.

-• Average daily usage: A summary of average gas consumption per day during the billing period.
+Average daily usage: A summary of average gas consumption per day during the billing period.
 This helps consumers understand their usage patterns.

 Gas comparison: Additional resources